 LDS2 conception phase – 'the future of the ePassport' - was undertaken by the ICAO NTWG Logical Data Structure 2 Sub-Group.

-- The IATA mobile ID working group was constituted in 2016, and is starting in 2017.
+- The IATA mobile ID working group was constituted in 2016, and started in 2017.

 - The US Commerce Department's National Institute of Standards and Technology (NIST) awarded a federal grant to further support development of trusted identities, based on the Digital driver's license.

-To start with, don't expect any slow down in the momentum we've experienced over the last year.
+To start with, don't expect any slow down in the momentum we've experienced over the past two years.

 In particular, we think that these changes represent essential considerations for authorities that want to make digital identity and on-line services (particularly mobile services) defining features of their modernization processes in the years to come.

 - Greater demand for